br101/horst/README.md

 ## Building

 Building is normally done with "make" (optional V=1 or DEBUG=1).
-This assumes you have previously built and installed `libuwifi':
+This checks out `libuwifi` as a submodule if necessary:

 	make

-If you have checked out with submodules (--recursive) before, you can build `libuwifi` while building horst with

-	make LIBUWIFI_SUBMOD=1

-If you have an old or proprietary WLAN driver which only knows the deprecated `wireless extensions` you can build `horst` with support for them:

-	make WEXT=1

-To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use (Broken right now!):
+If you want to maintain `libuwifi` not as a submodule but in a directory outside of `horst` you can specify it with:

-	make PCAP=1
+	make LIBUWIFI=../my/path/to/libuwifi

-If you build on another Unix which is not Linux, you probably need to disable
-libnl:
+Should you expect on `libuwifi` in the system path (`/usr/local/include/` and `/usr/local/lib/` or similar) you can do:

-	make PCAP=1 LIBNL=0
+	make LIBUWIFI=

-To build for Mac OSX (Broken right now!):
+To build for Mac OSX (broken right now, and some features are missing!):

 	make OSX=1

-Please note that PCAP and OSX support is not so well tested and some features may be missing.

 To install (with optional `DESTDIR=/path`):

-	make install
+	sudo make install

 ## Config and other files

-`horst` by default reads a config file `/etc/horst.conf`.
+By default `horst` reads a config file `/etc/horst.conf`.
 The location of the file can be changed with the `-c file` command line option.
 See the file itself or `man horst.conf` for a description of the options.